 Winter in Copenhagen might be dark and frosty.
 But during the Christmas season, the Danish capital is transformed into a wonderland.
 Dazzling decorations and a light extravaganza start lighting up the city.
 And hygge makes a comeback through steaming hot gløgg and delectable æbleskiver.Continue reading A Delightful Christmas in Copenhagen

 Looking at the map of the Netherlands, Groningen seems a long way from everywhere.
 Only a handful of travelers venture to this northeast corner and few have written about it.
-But there are so many things to discover in this city, from the beautiful train station, the picturesque old town, to the vividly colorful marina.
+But there are so many things to discover in this city, from the beautiful train station, and the picturesque old town, to the vividly colorful marina.
 Each nook and cranny of Groningen seems to have a story to tell.Continue reading Groningen: An Unexpected Discovery

 With spectacular architecture, leafy parks, and wide Italianate avenues, Munich is the perfect overture to all that is idiosyncratic about the mighty Kingdom of Bavaria.Continue reading Munich and Bavarian Kings’ Heritage